University of Washington

 Expertise: Nanoscale Science and Technology for Biology and Biomedical Applications

-The University of Washington NNIN node (UW-NNIN) has primary responsibilities in the areas of biological and life sciences, society and ethics (SEI), and, together with University of Michigan, in connecting the network to the aquatic science community.
-UW-NNIN employs a technical staff of 9 and consists of the Microfabrication Facility (MFF) and the Molecular & NanoTech User Facility (NTUF).
+The University of Washington NNIN node (UW-NNIN) has primary responsibilities in the areas of biological and life sciences, and, together with University of Michigan, in connecting the network to the aquatic science community.
+UW-NNIN employs a technical staff of 9 and consists of the Washington Nanofabricatin Facility (WNF) and the Molecular Analysis Facility (MAF).

 Well-established training programs allow users to master tools quickly.
 UW-NNIN operates as a cost facility and is available on a 24/7 basis for qualified users from both academia and industry.